Channel drift: Cable

-Nickelodeon's cable channel Nicktoons is another example of channel drift, though in that channel's particular case, it has never had a particularly strong focus on anything other than being an overflow channel for Nickelodeon.
-In 2014, Nicktoons added sports content to its lineup to little viewer interest, but the block continues as three of the programs (NFL Rush Zone, WWE Slam City and Wild Grinders) were produced by sports leagues or to promote Viacom personalities on other networks (for Wild Grinders, MTV host Rob Dyrdek).
-Recently, Nicktoons' schedule has begun to feature live-action sitcoms on a cyclical basis, depending on the current output and success of Nickelodeon's animated series.
+Nickelodeon's cable channel Nicktoons is another example of channel drift, though that channel had already been an overflow channel for Nickelodeon.
+In 2014, Nicktoons added sports content to its lineup to little viewer interest, but the block continued as three of the programs (NFL Rush Zone, WWE Slam City and Wild Grinders) were produced by sports leagues or to promote Viacom personalities on other networks (for Wild Grinders, MTV host Rob Dyrdek).
+For a time, Nicktoons' schedule has begun to feature live-action sitcoms on a cyclical basis, depending on the current output and success of Nickelodeon's animated series.
+As of mid-2024, animation-focused spinoff Nicktoons became entirely dedicated to reruns of SpongeBob SquarePants.

 Channel drift can also result from a network's owner purchasing a competing channel and drifting one or both channels' formats to avoid overlapping.
 The aforementioned TNN was one example of this, as its Southern culture programming overlapped extensively with CMT's.
 ABC Family was also an example as The Walt Disney Company's 2001 purchase of the channel from News Corporation dramatically reduced its carriage of children's programming in order to avoid redundancy with Disney Channel.
-Destination America, a channel prone to frequent format changes over the course of its history, began as a network targeting rural middle America; parent company Discovery Communications' purchase of the former Scripps cable networks brought it under the same corporate umbrella as Great American Country, and thus Destination America began adding professional wrestling (briefly) and paranormal ghost-hunting programs to its schedule.
-Both GAC and Destination America were candidates to be reformatted entirely in 2019 to make way for the Magnolia Network, which is now expected to replace DIY Network when it launches in 2021.
+Destination America, a channel prone to frequent format changes over the course of its history, began as a network targeting rural middle America; parent company Discovery Communications' purchase of the former Scripps cable networks brought it under the same corporate umbrella as Great American Country, and thus Destination America began adding professional wrestling (briefly) and paranormal ghost-hunting programs to its schedule; the paranormal programming has since shifted to the Travel Channel.
+Both GAC and Destination America were candidates to be reformatted entirely in 2019 to make way for the Magnolia Network, which replaced DIY Network when it launched in 2021.
+GAC was spun off to Great American Media the same year.

 Another case of channel drift is HLN, which started as CNN2.
 Its format originally consisted of rolling half-hour newscasts that were updated periodically throughout the day; one year after its launch, the channel changed its name to CNN Headline News to better reflect the rolling news format.
 By 2005, its programming began to include hour-long specialty and discussion-based news programs similar to those found on the main CNN channel (such as Showbiz Tonight, Nancy Grace and Issues with Jane Velez-Mitchell) and by 2013, it had ceased its scaled back rolling news coverage further – relegating it to morning and early afternoon timeslots – and shifted toward crime mysteries and docudramas, showing programs such as Forensic Files.

+The drifting of channels to lineups dominated by reruns as a cost-cutting measure has become a major movement in the 2020s, as cable has lost subscribers, with general interest channels being especially prone to the phenomenon.
+Such channels are left with little to distinguish them, other than price, from free ad-supported streaming television channels—Internet television channels designed to compile mostly archival programming to the viewer for free.